flonad/react-101/instructions/0-create-the-app.md

 ### Build a production version of the app

-the `npm start` command will launch a development server with a development version of your app with some warnings, some typechecking, etc ... but all those check are not wanted in production.
+The `yarn start` command will launch a development server with a development version of your app with some warnings, some typechecking, etc ... but all those check are not wanted in production.
 To create a production version of your app, just run

 ```sh
 yarn build
 ```

-This will create a `dist` directory that will contain everything needed to deploy your app.
+This will create a `build` directory that will contain everything needed to deploy your app.

 ## The file structure of the react-101 project